 The symptoms of bladder prolapse depend on the severity of the prolapse, the person’s level of physical activity and the presence of any other type of prolapse.

 - needing to empty your bladder more frequently

-- inability to completely empty the bladder after going to the toilet
+- inability to completely empty your bladder when going to the toilet

 - recurrent urinary tract infections

 - difficulty holding a tampon in place during menstruation

 - a slow flow of urine that tends to stop and start

 - a sensation of fullness or pressure inside the vagina